 Ghent, a city in the Flemish region of Belgium

 I have been to Belgium more times than I can remember and I’m sure I will return to the small European country many times more.
 I often travel to Brussels where many of my best friends live, but I also like to visit other cities in Belgium.
 Ghent in particular is one of my favourites!
 The city is so picturesque and beautiful you can’t even believe it is real.
 And yet, Ghent has not become a caricature of itself for the pleasure of tourists.
 It feels authentic: a real place with real people living there.

 Compared to over ten years ago when I first visited it, Ghent has also recently developed a great restaurant and bar scene, one of the best in Belgium.
 Ghent is a university town, so it’s full of young people and, perhaps for the same reason, it offers a good amount of eating out choices for vegetarians and vegans.

 Where to Stay: 1898 The Post

 For the duration of our trip we stayed at the magnificent 1898 The Post.
-Part of Zannier Hotels group, and dating back to its name, this is an impressive boutique hotel housed in the two upper floors of a former Post Office in the heart of Ghent.
+Part of Ghent Hotels Collection, and dating back to its name, this is an impressive boutique hotel housed in the two upper floors of a former Post Office in the heart of Ghent.

 Following a remarkable two-year long restoration of the historic building, 1898 The Post was unveiled to the public in 2017 and it has since was many accolades and awards for its beautiful and sophisticated interior design.